 Childhood lead poisoning is preventable.
 Before some uses of lead were restricted, approximately 88% of preschool children in the United States had lead levels high enough to cause serious health effects.
 With less lead in the environment, lead poisonings have decreased and become less severe.
 However, lead poisoning still occurs.
-Approximately 500,000 U.S. children aged 1- 5 years have blood lead levels greater than 5 micrograms of lead per deciliter of blood (µg/dL), the level at which the Centers for Disease Control and Prevention (CDC) recommends public health interventions.
+Approximately 500,000 U.S. children aged 1- 5 years have blood lead levels (BLLs) greater than 5 micrograms of lead per deciliter of blood (µg/dL), the updated level at which the Centers for Disease Control and Prevention (CDC) recommends public health interventions.
 The new, lower value means that more children likely will be identified as having lead exposure allowing parents, doctors, public health officials, and communities to take action earlier to reduce the child's future exposure to lead.

 This symbol means you are leaving the CDC.gov Web site.
 For more information, please see CDC's Exit Notification and Disclaimer policy.